SzparaLab/viramp-project/viramp-docs/viramp_login.rst

 Login to your VirAmp instance and start the server
 ==================================================

-At this point you have successfully owned your own version of VirAmp instance, so what's next?
+At this point you have successfully launched your own version of the VirAmp instance, so what's next?

 Start exploring the VirAmp platform
 ------------------------------------

-Open viramp from browser, type in public_IP:8080 (for example, the demo is viramp.com:8080), which public_IP is the IP assigned to your instance, by default the server is open to public via port 8080
+Open viramp from a browser, typing in public_IP:8080 (for example, the demo is viramp.com:8080).
+The public_IP is the IP assigned to your instance, and by default the server is open to public via port 8080.

 .. image:: viramp-doc/viramp-web.png

 .. _inst_login_ref:

-(optional) Log in to the new instance
+Log in to the new instance
 --------------------------------------

-Alternatively, for experienced users, one can also modify the system based on the the specific requirement.

-An instruction and overview of the basic steps and parameters you need to login to the instance is provided at the console
+Instructions and an overview of the basic steps and parameters you need to login to the instance are provided at the console.

 .. image:: viramp-doc/connect-info.png

-Hit the "Connect" buttom to view information you need for login to the backend of the system
+Hit the "Connect" buttom to view information you need to login to the backend of the system.

 .. image:: viramp-doc/connect.png

 Start your terminal and type the following command:

-        ``chmod 400 inst-demo.pem``
+        ``chmod 400 myPemName.pem``

 Connect to your instance using your public IP:

-        ``ssh -i inst-demo.pem ubuntu@viramp.com``
+        ``ssh -i myPemName.pem ubuntu@public_IP``

 Change to the galaxy directory: